broadinstitute/single_cell_classification/README.md

 # single_cell_classification
 Methods to use SNPs or gene expression to classify single cell RNAseq to reference profiles

-These methods were used in the paper: 'Pan-cancer single cell RNA-seq uncovers recurring programs of cellular heterogeneity'
+These methods were used in the paper: 'Multiplexed single-cell profiling of post-perturbation transcriptional responses to define cancer vulnerabilities and therapeutic mechanism of action'

 ## Files needed: